UniBreakfast/pacergame-rulebook-with-gpt/README.md

 ### **3.1 Confidence Points (CP)**

 - **Initial CP Assessment:**
-  - **Estimation at Game Start:** Assess your confidence level from 2 to 10 to determine your starting CP.
+  - **Estimation at Game Start:** Assess your confidence level from **2 to 10** to determine your starting CP.
   - **Note:** If your confidence level is less than 2, consider seeking guidance from a qualified professional before starting.
 - **Earning CP:**
-  - **Per Todo:** Gain CP immediately upon completing each todo, calculated as `floor(√n)`, where `n` is the current consecutive day count.
+  - **Per Todo:** Gain CP immediately upon completing each todo, calculated as `floor(√n)`, where `n` is the current consecutive day count within the quest and any unbroken sequence of quests for the same activity (excluding days from inertia).
   - **Quest Completion:** Receive pledged CP back upon successful quest completion.
 - **Spending CP:**
   - **Pledging for Quests:** Spend CP equal to the quest's cost when initiating new quests.